Leather Spray Paint for Car Seats Makes the Job Easy

 Transformed from black to tan with ColorBond LVP Refinisher

-Bob told us it took about two weeks of working on and off to get the job done, and he used about $250.00 of the LVP Refinisher.
+Bob told us it took about two weeks of working on and off to get the job done, and he used about $250.00 of ColorBond LVP.
 Three coats of the leather spray paint for car seats were needed to transform the color from black to tan.
 “A professional recolor of the interior would have cost thousands.”
 Bob says.

 Gorgeous interior Bob!

-By taking time to plan your project, properly preparing the surface, and using ColorBond LVP Refinisher leather spray paint for car seats you can be confident of achieving excellent results.
+By taking time to plan your project, properly preparing the surface, and using ColorBond LVP leather spray paint for car seats you can be confident of achieving excellent results.
 Check out our other blog posts to learn more about how to paint leather seats.